drussell1974/docker-openldap/openldap-ubuntu/custom/init_ldif/README.md

 Container run ldif files
 ========================

-Place a init.ldif file in the /custom/init directory.
+Place init.ldif file in the /custom/init directory.
 This will be run when the container is run.

 The docker-entrypoint.sh script will run ldap these files (defaulting init/init.ldif)